axaq/traviso-website/_posts/2015-03-21-how-to-use-callbacks.md

 That's all for now.
 You can check out the demo from <a href="/examples/example5/" target="_blank">here</a>.

-Above examples demostrate just a way of using the callbacks but you can come up with different uses depending on your logic.
+Above examples demonstrate just a way of using the callbacks but you can come up with different uses depending on your logic.

 Hope you liked it.
 Let me know your thoughts either in the comments below or through twitter.